VKK07/terraform/README.md

-# terraform jenkins and wordpress
+# terraform pollscm jenkins and wordpress